 If you’re not sure of a person’s gender, often you don’t really need to know.

 If you are having a conversation with or about a person, it’s polite to ask for a person’s pronouns.
-You can ask the person privately “how would you like me to refer to you?” or “can I just check, what pronouns do you use?”
+You can ask the person privately “How would you like me to refer to you?” or “Can I just check, what pronouns do you use?”

-If you do need to know their gender, for example if they are a service user at your workplace and you need to complete a demographic form for them, then do so as you would any other sensitive piece of information about a person.
+If you do need to know their gender, for example, if they are a service user at your workplace and you need to complete a demographic form for them, then do so as you would any other sensitive piece of information about a person.
 It is best to ask privately, and perhaps alongside other information you need to collect, in order not to single that aspect of them out as “unusual”.

 But what if I make a mistake?